lcarva/seedwing-evaluation/README.md

 swio eval --input input/good.json --policy policies --name cve::allow
 ```

-That should succeed becauset `input/good.json` complies to the policy.
+That should succeed because `input/good.json` complies to the policy.
 Use the bad input to verify
 the policy catches a non-compliant input:

 ```bash